 - develop strategies for individuals, groups and systems to enhance optimal functioning and promote health

-- identify common positive interventions used in a wide range of contexts like education, workplaces, community settings
+- identify common positive interventions used in a wide range of contexts such as education, workplaces and community settings

-- critically reflect on their own professional strengths and weaknesses
+- critically reflect on your own professional strengths and weaknesses

 - take a professional and ethical approach to the practice of positive psychology

 - understand the important factors involved in sustained behaviour change.

 The University of Melbourne accepts online applications year-round from both domestic and international applicants.
 International applicants can apply online or in person through our overseas representatives.